 Section 53(b) IPA states that a beneficiary of international protection “shall be entitled… to receive, upon and subject to the same conditions applicable to Irish citizens, the same medical care and the same social welfare benefits as those to which Irish citizens are entitled.”

 International protection applicants living in Direct Provision who are recognised as refugees or granted alternative status, are not entitled to full social welfare payments while they remain in Direct Provision.
 Taking into consideration the difficulties they encounter accessing the housing market, being entitled to full payment would enable them to better plan for transition to other accommodation.
-As of 28 November 2019, there were 817 persons with some form of protection status residing in Direct Provision.
+As of November 2021, there were 1,640 persons with some form of protection status residing in Direct Provision.
+As of November 2022, there were 4, 625 persons with some form of status residing in Direct Provision.

 Citizens Information Board, Submissions to the Joint Oireachtas Committee on Justice and Equality for the Review of Direct Provision and the International Protection Application Process, May 2019, available at: https://bit.ly/2VP3rhe.

 Minister for Justice Helen McEntee, Reply to parliamentary question no. 582, 15 September 2020, available at: https://bit.ly/39EA5Yo.